Systemic Change

 • Creating a District Stakeholder Council (DSC) composed of 12-15 district & school leaders, CS teachers, parents, and community representatives that meets monthly to drive system change to advance CS Pathways, support teachers, gather and analyze data, and share experiences across participating districts

-• Participating in equity learning experiences to develop equity plans
+• Participating in ongoing learning experiences to develop district plans

 • Utilizing an annual $7,500 grant to support resources for classrooms and project goals